Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 -- NULL --
 SELECT *
 FROM Titles
 WHERE devcost IS
 -- NOT
 NULL

 2:45
 // Already covered:
 ISNULL() / IFNULL()	Replace nulls; Excel: IF(ISBLANK())

+-- Remember, we can create a new table from a filtered table:
+SELECT
+	*
+	INTO CA_Customers  -- Creates a new table 'CA_Customers'
+FROM Customers
+WHERE state = 'CA'
+ORDER BY custname

+> TO DELETE:
+-- DROP TABLE CA_Customers

 ### AND